The world’s best triathlon watch?

 GLONASS – GPS are explained <here>.
 Personally I have found the 920XT to be accurate enough.
 Period.
 I have not found any increased GPS accuracy from additionally enabling GLONASS.
 If you check the various forums you will see others have had issues.

-GPS Speed of finding location is instant to about 10 seconds usually for me with ULTRA TRAC enabled.
+GPS Speed of finding a location is instant to about 10 seconds usually for me with ULTRA TRAC enabled.
 So enable it!

 4. Connectivity: There is some nice functionality in this watch for new kinds of connectivity over and above what the 910XT used to offer.
-You can easily setup your home Wi-Fi or your smartphone to upload data to Garmin Connect.
+You can easily set up your home Wi-Fi or your smartphone to upload data to Garmin Connect.
 I have had no difficulties using these and both worked pretty well.
 Sometimes Bluetooth threw a wobbly but it was rare.
 Others have reported more issues.
 The key thing to remember with the Bluetooth setup is that you need to do it from your smartphone Garmin app.
 I now use the USB cable so I don’t use these although they are turned on and pop up messages for me telling me my steps have just been synchronised.
 Handy.

 5. Connectivity – Extras: With your smartphone you can use the LIVE TRACKER.
 Basically your partner can track you when you do your training to ensure that you are training and not shopping or having an affair.
 Oh yes, and you can also use it to let others know your progress in your latest Ironman race.
-I guess this functionality is of some use to letting your support team/friends know where you are so they will know where to be to cheer you along.
+I guess this functionality is of some use to let your support team/friends know where you are so they will know where to be to cheer you along.
 Enabling LIVE TRACKING will also let others who use GROUPTRACKING see you.
 Personally I don’t carry a smartphone when I either train or race, so this is of little use to me.

 6. Accessories: Settings>Sensors & Activities: This is great.
 Your 920Xt can store a different footpod that’s on each of your pairs of shoes, it can store lots of HRMs that you’ve kept for some reason.
 Multiple sensors.
 Very nice.
 Works wonderfully.
 If more than one sensor of the same type is detected you can select which one to ‘pair’ to.